totegamma/yisp/docs/operators.md

 ### `<` (Less Than)

 Checks if the first value is less than the second.
+Works with numbers.

 **Syntax:**
 ```yaml